Kerry county hurling team

 The Kerry county hurling team represents Kerry in hurling and is governed by Kerry GAA, the county board of the Gaelic Athletic Association.
-The team competes in the Joe McDonagh Cup and the National Hurling League.
+The team competes in the Christy Ring Cup and the National Hurling League.

 Kerry's home ground is Austin Stack Park, Tralee.
-The team's manager is Stephen Molumphy.
+The team's manager is John Griffin.

 The team last won the Munster Senior Championship in 1891, the All-Ireland Senior Championship in 1891 and has never won the National League.